 Dissemination Approaches and Sustainability Plan.
-Describe how the research partnership and findings will be broadly distributed and applicable to BIPOC and AIAN communities in California and how the community will be involved in interpreting study outcomes.
+Describe how the research partnership and findings will be broadly distributed and applicable to communities in California impacted by high rates of tobacco-related illnesses and maternal mortality and how the community will be involved in interpreting study outcomes.
 Describe efforts that will ensure the partnership activity will likely continue after the current phase of funding.